 Note that since extinction risk has been evaluated for less than 5% of the world's described species (see Table 1), IUCN cannot provide an overall estimate for how many of the planet's species are threatened.
 However, overall figures for numbers of species currently assessed in each Red List Category, along with an indication of which groups have been more comprehensively evaluated, can be found in the summary statistics tables below (Tables 1 to 9).

 An overview of proportions of threatened species within each of the more comprehensively assessed groups is shown in Figure 3.
-Note that this figure compares data for very different groups of species ranging from ecosystem groups (e.g., reef-forming corals) to whole classes (e.g., mammals, birds).
+Note that this bar chart groups comprehensively assessed groups of species into classes, with the exception of reef-forming corals (which is an ecosystem-based group that includes species from two separate classes: Anthozoa and Hydrozoa).
 The intention of this Figure is to present a summary of assessments for groups that have been comprehensively evaluated through the various projects carried out by IUCN, IUCN SSC Specialist Groups, and IUCN Red List Partners.
-Groups containing at least 150 species are shown in Figure 3a, and those containing fewer than 150 species are shown in Figure 3b.
+Only groups containing at least 150 species are shown in Figure 3.

 Tables 1 and 2 are organized by taxonomic group and show numbers of threatened species listed in each version of The IUCN Red List since 1996.
 These should be consulted to see a summary of overall changes in numbers of threatened species over recent years, however please note that there are many different reasons for these figures changing between different versions of The IUCN Red List (see A Dynamic Red List: reasons for status changes above).